 In Sacramento, pests that disappeared in November are coming out of hiding, ready to start another attack.
 Source: The Sacramento Bee, May 22, 2015.

 Our project team has classified crops according to their risk to BMSB damage.
 View this document to find out which specialty crops are at greatest risk.

 Brown marmorated stink bugs are coming out of their dormant winter state in droves, while researchers continue their quest to figure out ways to control the invasive insect.
 Source: Hamilton Spectator (Hamilton, Ontario), April 8, 2015.

 Stink bug damage in mid-Atlantic orchards was less last year, restoring hope for the future of IPM.
 Source: Good Fruit Grower, March 8, 2015.

 Researchers are testing trap crops as a way to manage brown marmorated stink bug.
 Source: Good Fruit Grower, March 5, 2015.

 The brown marmorated stink bug, Halyomorpha halys (Stål), is a voracious eater that damages fruit, vegetable, and ornamental crops in North America.
-With funding from USDA’s Specialty Crop Research Initiative, our team of more than 50 researchers is uncovering the pest’s secrets to find management solutions for growers, seeking strategies that will protect our food, our environment, and our farms.
+With funding from USDA’s Specialty Crop Research Initiative, our team of more than 50 researchers is uncovering the pest’s secrets to find management solutions that will protect our food, our environment, and our farms.